Dirowa/Python-scripts/Insilico-biology/README.md

 Due loads of files are created by SignalP, a pythons crypt was used to make a summary of it.

+OrthoMCL is preformed to select all genes from the 4 species and group them together in the orthologue group.\
+This is done by a shell script, who uses a tarzip of OrthoMCL containing all scripts

 ![alt text](https://github.com/Dirowa/Python-scripts/blob/master/Insilico-biology/Pipeline_donny.png)